XGR Chain — Network Upgrade & Hardfork Process

 - affected RPC methods behave as expected

-- gas/fee behavior matches release expectations
+- gas and fee behavior matches release expectations

 Post-activation validation must include both consensus nodes and infrastructure nodes.